pierre3/blazor-wasm-github-pages-template/Readme.md

 ![image_07](./images/readme007.PNG)

 10. When you see "Your site is published at {URL}", click on the URL.
 This should take you to the Blazor Webassembly site you just created.
+(It will take a little while for the page to become accessible.)

 ![image_08](./images/readme008.PNG)